Solartraveler/solarclock/minimatrix/software/readme.md

 Unlike the simple clock version, the advanced version contains source code from third paries:

-The RC-5 Decodes software is from Peter Dannegger.
+The RC-5 decoder software is from Peter Dannegger.

 The two wire interface library is from Atmel Corporation.